Drones increasingly being used for public safety

 “That’s an image you can’t get from the ground,” Marek said.
 “You can almost use that as a diagram.”

-More and more police departments and law enforcement agencies, inluding the Metropolitan Police Department, have adopted drone programs in the last couple of years, said Menashe Haskin, co-founder and chief technology officer of Edgybees.
-The California-based company uses augmented reality technology to help drone pilots gather more details in first response situations.
+More and more police departments and law enforcement agencies, including the Metropolitan Police Department, have adopted drone programs in the past couple of years, said Menashe Haskin, co-founder and chief technology officer of Edgybees.
+The California-based company uses augmented reality technology to help drone pilots gather more details in first-response situations.

 Haskin expects drones will be used in every police department in the country within the next two to three years.